shenshutao/image_segmentation/README.md

 ## Class imbalance
 However the class imbalance is always a big problem in daily segmentation tasks.
 Tried on Pascal dataset, but the result is bad, still exploring.
-1. Weight cross entropy, what's the reasonable loss weights for classes ? (ongoing)
+1. Weight cross entropy, what's the reasonable loss weights for classes ? (the inverse class frequency? ongoing)
 2. Dice loss / GDL (onging)
 3. Tversky loss  (onging)